hurenxu/TeamSolid/doc/technologies_incoporated.md

 ## Encryption Services <a name="enSev"></a>

-The encryption service we used is Virgil Security.
+The encryption service we used is Google KMS.

-Virgil Security is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device.
-In a few simple steps you can encrypt communication, securely store data, provide password-less login, and ensure data integrity.
+Cloud KMS is a cloud-hosted key management service that lets you manage encryption for your cloud services the same way you do on-premises.
+You can generate, use, rotate and destroy AES256 encryption keys.
+Cloud KMS is integrated with IAM and Cloud Audit Logging so that you can manage permissions on individual keys, and monitor how these are used.
+Use Cloud KMS to protect secrets and other sensitive data which you need to store in Google Cloud Platform.

 ## Chat Services <a name="chSev"></a>